 So what did these early Homo erectus that arrived on the shores of Lake Baza look like?
 All three groups of early erectus, African, Asian and European, shared some common characteristics that then evolved in slightly different directions within each group.
 The features common to an evolutionary well developed Homo erectus are described below.

 As conclusively shown by the discovery of the nearly complete skeleton of “Nariokotome Boy” (from Nariokotome, on the west side of Lake Turkana in Kenya), we know that Homo erectus was larger than earlier hominids.
-From this and other less-complete specimens, anthropologists estimate that some Homo erectus adults weighed well over 100 pounds, with an average adult height of about 5 feet 6 inches (McHenry, 1992; Ruff and Walker, 1993; Walker and Leakey, 1993).
+From this and other less-complete specimens, anthropologists estimate that some Homo erectus adults weighed well over 100 pounds, with an average adult height of about 5 feet 6 inches.
 Another point to keep in mind is that Homo erectus was quite sexually dimorphic—at least as indicated by the East African specimens.
 For adult males, weight and height in some individuals may have been considerably greater than 100 pounds.
 In fact, if the Nariokotome Boy had lived to adulthood, he probably would have grown to an adult height of over 6 feet (Walker, 1993).
 Increased height and weight in Homo erectus are also associated with a dramatic increase in robusticity.
 In fact, a heavily built body was to dominate hominid evolution not just during Homo erectus times, but through the long transitional era of pre-modern forms as well.
 Only with the appearance of anatomically modern Homo sapiens did a more gracile skeletal structure emerge, and it still characterizes most modern populations.

 While Homo erectus differs in several respects from both early Homo and Homo sapiens, the most obvious feature is its cranial size—which is closely related to brain size.
 Early Homo had cranial capacities ranging from as small as 500 cm3 to as large as 800 cm3.
 Homo erectus, on the other hand, shows considerable brain enlargement, with a cranial capacity of about 700 (even smaller cranial capacities have been found recently from the Caucasus region of Europe) to 1,250 cm3 (and a mean of approximately 900 cm3).
 However, in making such comparisons, we must bear in mind two key questions: What is the comparative sample, and what were the overall body sizes of the species being compared?
 To put these figures into perspective, the range of cranial capacities for a modern Homo sapien is 975 cm3 to 1500 cm3.